Joshua-Noakes1/mei-cards/README.md

 - Go to your profile page.
 - Open the developer tools (F12 or Ctrl+Shift+I).
 - Go to the "Network" tab.
-- Click on the "Preserve log" / "Persist Logs" button.
+- Click on the "Preserve Log" / "Persist Logs" button.
 - Refresh the page.
-- Click on the GameRecordCard request where the method is "GET" (it should be named "getGameRecordCard" with your HoYoLab UID).
+- Click on the getGameRecordCard request where the method is "GET" (it should be named "getGameRecordCard" with your HoYoLab UID).
 - Go to the "Cookies" tab.
 - Copy the "ltoken" or "ltoken_v2" cookie value.
 - Copy the "ltuid" or "ltuid_v2" cookie value.